vladimirdd96/agent-chain/blueprint.md

 There's a growing demand for a secure, transparent, and scalable solution where AI agents can interact with the blockchain, execute smart contracts, and be seamlessly deployed across ecosystems.

-AgentChain is here to address that demand.
+MindMint is here to address that demand.

 #### **The Solution**

-AgentChain currently possesses the most sophisticated AI agent deployment framework in the blockchain space.
-AI agents deployed through AgentChain have capabilities that reach far beyond the current market standard and allow users to directly communicate and interact with the blockchain (and its data).
+MindMint currently possesses the most sophisticated AI agent deployment framework in the blockchain space.
+AI agents deployed through MindMint have capabilities that reach far beyond the current market standard and allow users to directly communicate and interact with the blockchain (and its data).

-The AgentChain is an all-in-one platform where users can mint, deploy, and interact with advanced AI agents that are fully integrated with blockchain technology.
+The MindMint is an all-in-one platform where users can mint, deploy, and interact with advanced AI agents that are fully integrated with blockchain technology.
 These AI agents are capable of providing real-time insights, crypto functionalities, and decentralized services, while being completely autonomous and deployable in decentralized environments.

 We provide a versatile, transparent, and secure framework for deploying AI agents on blockchain networks such as Solana and Ethereum Virtual Machine (EVM)-compatible chains.

-With AgentChain, businesses and individuals can deploy decentralized, LLM-based AI agents that are fully customizable and offer unmatched functionality—such as real-time blockchain data retrieval, spotting trends, token analytics and research, sniping alerts, AI-generated insights based on wallet activity, and so much more.
+With MindMint, businesses and individuals can deploy decentralized, LLM-based AI agents that are fully customizable and offer unmatched functionality—such as real-time blockchain data retrieval, spotting trends, token analytics and research, sniping alerts, AI-generated insights based on wallet activity, and so much more.

 Once deployed, these agents can interact with decentralized applications and users, providing a personalized and powerful solution.

 #### **Why Us**

-No AI Agent deployment framework in the blockchain world is as advanced and sophisticated as the AgentChain framework.
-This is the reason AgentChain stands out as the most advanced and user-friendly platform for deploying decentralized AI agents.
+No AI Agent deployment framework in the blockchain world is as advanced and sophisticated as the MindMint framework.
+This is the reason MindMint stands out as the most advanced and user-friendly platform for deploying decentralized AI agents.

-1. Interconnected AI Agents: AgentChain offers a suite of four foundational agents that cater to different blockchain functionalities.
+1. Interconnected AI Agents: MindMint offers a suite of four foundational agents that cater to different blockchain functionalities.
 These include Solana-based and EVM-based bots, a Trade Bot, and a Generalist Blockchain Bot.
 Each of these bots is designed to be extremely powerful and versatile, offering capabilities like fetching real-time blockchain data, advanced token analytics, sniping alerts, and more.

 2. Advanced Crypto Functionalities: These bots don’t just interact with the blockchain—they bring real-time insights to your fingertips.
 For example, the Solana and EVM bots can provide token-specific analytics, market data visualizations, and even answer complex questions about specific tokens.